aipmhub/aipm-chat/contributing/Basic/Feature-Development.md

 #### Configuration File Migration

 For configuration file migration, we recommend performing it before database migration, as configuration file migration is usually easier to test and validate.
-LobeChat's file migration configuration is located in the `src/migrations/index.ts` file, which defines the various versions of configuration file migration and their corresponding migration scripts.
+AiPMChat's file migration configuration is located in the `src/migrations/index.ts` file, which defines the various versions of configuration file migration and their corresponding migration scripts.

 ```diff
 // Current latest version number